How to Ace Google’s Product Strategy Interview

 Then, for each of these buckets, the PM could deep dive.

-Tesla could sell new cars by (1) launching new features that get customers excited, or investigating (2) manufacturing, which could involve either bringing down the manufacturing cost of the car to make it more affordable or producing more cars in less time, or (3) improving the sales and marketing strategy.
+Tesla could sell cars more effectively by (1) launching new features that get customers excited, or investigating (2) manufacturing, which could involve either bringing down the manufacturing cost of the car to make it more affordable or producing more cars in less time, or (3) improving the sales and marketing strategy.